Determining the boundary of dynamical chaos in the generalized Chirikov map via machine learning

-To determine the stability boundary in the generalized Chirikov map, modern methods of data analysis using machine learning will be employed.
+To determine the boundary separating regular and chaotic dynamical regimes in the generalized Chirikov map, modern methods of data analysis using supervised machine learning will be employed.
 First, training and validation datasets will be generated in the form of Lyapunov maps corresponding to various parameters of the standard map.
 Next, a suitable neural network architecture will be selected.
 This will be followed by data preparation for training the neural network and the network training itself.
 Based on these calculations, a binary classification of Lyapunov maps of the generalized Chirikov map will be performed using the trained neural network.

-Based on the conducted analysis, and also drawing on Greene’s theory~\cite{Greene-1979} in the extended parameter space, the boundary between chaos and order will be described.
+Based on the conducted analysis, and also drawing on Greene’s theory~\cite{Greene-1979} in the extended parameter space, the boundary between chaos and regular dynamics will be described.

 \textit{Generalized Chirikov map. ---}